Placeholder-Software/Dissonance/docs/Reference/Other/VoiceSettings.md

 ## Noise Suppression

 Controls how much the audio pre-processor removes noise from the signal.
-Higher values will remove noise more aggressively but may also make speech quieter as a side effect.
+Higher values will remove more noise but may also make speech quieter.

 !!! info
     Sounds such as people talking in the background are not noise and will not be removed by the noise suppressor.
 This system removes non-voice sounds such as fans hum, keyboard clatter, or fuzz from a poor quality microphone.

+## Background Sound Removal

+Enables [RNNoise](https://jmvalin.ca/demo/rnnoise/), an ML based background sound removal system.
+When there is a lot of background sound (e.g. people talking, dogs barking, keyboard clatter, fan noise, loud breathing) this system will remove it, but will distort speech much more than the basic `Noise Suppression` system.
+Dissonance can run both noise removal systems at once, which reduces the amount of distortion present even in very noisy environments.

+The intensity slider limits the amount of background sound that can be removed and _also_ limits the maximum amount of distortion even in the worst case.
+Set it higher to cancel more noise.

+It is recommended to enable this system if you are building an application where there is likely to be a lot of environmental noise (e.g. a mobile app, where the user is expected to be on-the-move while talking) or an intense VR game (where the user may be breathing heavily while talking).

 ## Voice Detector Sensitivity